 2. Cognitive Behavioral Therapy for Depression Psychoeducation

 I’ll provide information about depression, its symptoms, and how CBT can help.
-You’ll learn about the cognitive and behavioral factors that contribute to your depression and how you can change these patterns.
+You’ll learn about the cognitive and behavioral factors contributing to your symptoms and how to change these patterns.
 This education alone often brings a sense of relief and control.

 3. Identifying Negative Thoughts